villimad/Download-manager-Instagram/README.md

 # Download-manager-Instagram
- With this program you can download image from instagram accaunt in real solution.
+ With this program you can download last 12 image from instagram accaunt in real solution.
  How it use:
  1)Edit file profile.txt, write necessary to you accaunt. (only name after https://www.instagram.com/xxxxxx), how in example: